Using the Slash Accounting Dashboard

 If transactions fail to sync, check the Failed tab for error details.
 Common issues include:

-- The mapped QuickBooks account was deleted or renamed
+- The mapped account was deleted or renamed

 - A required tracking dimension is missing

-For persistent sync issues or questions about your accounting setup, contact Slash support through the in-app chat or email support@slash.com.
+For persistent sync issues or questions about your accounting setup, contact Slash Support by emailing support@slash.com, or use the in-app chat in your Slash dashboard.

 Can’t find what you’re looking for?